datascisteven/Melanoma-Image-Classification/README.md

 - 2000 images in JPEG format and CSV with clinical metadata
 	- 374 images diagnosed as melanoma and 1626 images as other diagnoses lumped into non-melanoma
-- image_id, age_approximate, and sex
+- image\_id, age\_approximate, and sex
 - 2000 entries of gold standard lesion diagnoses

-The 2020 training dataset, supplemented with the 2019 melanoma images, form our training and validation datasets at a 80/20 split, and the 2017 training dataset becomes our testing or holdout set.
+The 2020 training dataset, supplemented with the 2019 melanoma images, form our training-validation-testing sets at a 80/10/10 split, and the 2017 training dataset becomes our additional testing or holdout set to see how well the model generalizes to unseen data.

 ## Data Understanding:

 <img src="images/age_distribution.png">

+### Age Distribution

-The mean age for melanoma patients is 60, while the mean age for non-melanoma patients is 50.
+The visualizations illustrate a difference in the distribution of age between the melanoma vs. non-melanoma patients, but not so much between the training and testing datasets.
+Upon calculation, for the training dataset, the mean age for melanoma patients is 60, while the mean age for non-melanoma patients is 50.
+For the testing dataset, the median age for melanoma patients is also 60, while the mean age for non-melanoma patients is 45.

 According to the CDC, the average age of diagnosis is 63.
+This seems to be in alignment with the higher median age of melanoma patients in our datasets.

 <img src="images/gender_distribution.png">

+### Gender Distribution

+There is a similar distribution in gender between the training and testing datasets.
+When comparing melanoma vs. non-melanoma patients, there seems to be an unequal distribution in gender for the melanoma patients, and melanoma seems to affect males to a greater proportion than females, almost a 60/40 proportion.
+This observation is in line with the published data.

-There is an unequal distribution in gender of the melanoma patients, predominantly male.
-According to the CDC, there is a 60/40 split in the melanoma population for males and females.
-Under 50, melanoma occurs more frequently in women, while above 50, occurs more often in men and increasingly so moving into 80.
+According to the CDC, there is a 60/40 split in the melanoma population for males and females due to the fact that under 50, melanoma occurs more frequently in women, while above 50, occurs more often in men and increasingly so moving into 80.

 <img src="images/site_distribution.png">

-There is no difference in site distribution for melanoma and non-melanoma patients in terms of location.
-The most common anatomical site is the torso.

-## Project Insights:

-It is my desire to put into words some of the challenges I faced during the project for anyone to attempt neural networks with dataset folders on the scope of 20GB-30GB.
-My data science buddy was surprised that 50,000 images proved a challenge for my MacBook Pro 2019, but perhaps the images are of extremely high resolutions.

-Some of the time challenges we faced in the initial phase of the project include learning to manage such a large set of unstructured data and whether to incorporate the use of DICOM files into the project.
-DICOM is a specific file format that is specific to the medical industry.
-The file contains not only the image file but also the metadata, which consists of patient information, both personal and clinical.
-We opted not to use the DICOM files because of the enormity of the files.

-**File and folder management**
-- Challenges with unstructured data and time consuming process of moving folders required always having multiple processes going at all times in order to attempt to complete everything within time limit
-- Realized that it was imperative that Keras required the data to be organized into training, validation, and testing folders with the classes organized as subfolders for insertion into neural networks

-Not until we found more minority class images and employed Albumentations to reproduce an augmentation of every minority class image did we produce any metrics from a model that was able to start distinguishing between the minority and majority class.
-Justin and I

-**Class Imbalance**
-- Employed a variety of methods to address severe class imbalance
-- Additional datasets for minority class augmentation:
-	- 4522 additional melanoma images from the 2019 Training Dataset
-- used ImageDataGenerator() transformations originally, but it augments both the minority and majority class randomly, and results did not improve after implementing transformations
-- Albumentation() transformations showed significant difference in performance metrics with particular models

-Without any prior knowledge of neural networks, taking time to learn about neural networks was time consuming.
-The initial phase of modeling was taking a stab in the dark a lot of times, until I landed on a model inspired by VGG16, which was the only model that seemed to work, but without convolutional layers stacked on top of each other.
+### Site Distribution

+When EDA was performed without the 2019 minority class additions, there was not a difference in site distribution between melanoma and non-melanoma patients.
+With the addition of the 2019 melanoma instances, there is a difference in site distribution between melanoma and non-melanoma patients.
+The 2019 melanoma instances separated the category of torso into more specific areas of the torso.
+I lumped the anterior torso, posterior torso, lateral torso, and torso back into one category, which makes it apparent as overwhelmingly the most common anatomical site.

+There is one main difference between the training and testing datasets after the addition of the 2019 melanoma instances, which is that there are more instances at the head/neck and upper extremities sites.

+Because UV damage can be the cause for melanoma, it can manifest in body areas that receive intermittent sun exposure, such as the trunk, legs, and arms, and consistently higher sun exposure, such as the face and head.
+More rarely, for instance, a melanoma grows on the soles of your feet, the palms of your hands, or even in the mucous membranes of your mouth, vagina, or anus.

-## Modeling and Evaluation:
+## Modeling:

-Using the GPU on my MacBook Pro was prohibitive for me to multitask, so I opted not to pursue that avenue.
-I ultimately started using my PC laptop in conjunction with my MacBook, but I wish I got that setup earlier.
+Until I addressed the class imbalance, I was unable to produce learning curves that looked anything that resembled what is to be expected.
+I started with ImageDataGenerator and eventually used the Albumentation module to produce a formula for creating a transformation of every melanoma instance in the final training dataset.

-My results are produced using a dataset that is 1/5 the size of the original dataset, and each epoch could take anywhere from 30 minutes to 90 minutes depending on the complexity of the model and the chosen parameters.
-By lowering batch size, adding Dropout layers, removing some convolutional layers, and using EarlyStopping callback allowed me to finally to play around with different parameters and different models.
+I continued the modeling process on a 20% sample of the original dataset since even with the reduction each epoch would still take anywhere from 30 minutes to 2 hours depending on the complexity of the model and the chosen parameters.
+I ran 20 epochs for each proposed model, and some of the results were produced after the capstone presentation.

+I started with experimenting with Densely Connected Network and moved quickly into Convolutional Neural Networks.
+In my initial testing of models, only VGG16 produced a model that produced workable learning curves.
+I simplified the model by lowering batch size, adding Dropout layers, removing some convolutional layers, and using EarlyStopping callback allowed me to finally to play around with different parameters and different models.

 **Final Convolutional Neural Network rubric:**
 - `Sequential()`